tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 The wire format of the SvcParamValue is a sequence of 2-octet numeric values in network byte order.
 An empty list of values is invalid.

+For example, a TLS server which prefers `x25519` (29) and also supports `secp256r1` (23) would a `tls-supported-groups` SvcParamValue containing 29 and 23.
+The presentation `value` would be "29,23".
+The wire format of the SvcParamValue would be four octets, represented in hexadecimal as `001d0017`.

 ## Configuring Services

 Services SHOULD include supported TLS named groups, in order of decreasing preference in the `tls-supported-groups` parameter of their HTTPS or SVCB endpoints.
 As TLS preferences are updated, services SHOULD update the DNS record to match.
 Services MAY include GREASE values {{!RFC8701}} in this list.